monosoul/jooq-gradle-plugin/examples/java-based-migrations/submodule-dependency-configuration/README.md

-This is how you can configure the plugin to use Java-based migrations from a submodule.
+This is how you can configure the plugin to use Java-based migrations from a submodule with extra dependencies.

-While this method allows you to pull in some extra dependencies into the Flyway classpath along with your migrations, it doesn't work well with Gradle cache.
-The reason for that is that the codegen task depends now on JAR artifact of migrations submodule, and Gradle task to build JAR doesn't cache its outputs.
+This is a preferred method of setting it up when your migrations are located in the same project, because this way Gradle cache will work properly for generateJooqClasses task.